Paulnolan90/p1-scoutinggroup/README.md

 - Find the location of the scout den.
 - submit a form for with their details.

-### Site Owner Goals
-- Increase awarness of a scout group in Ballinteer.
-- Make it easier to share information with parents.
-- Provide a way for new parents to contact the group.
-- Provide information to new parents/kids on what we do.

 ## User Experience
 ### First Time users